scraed/CharacteristicGuidanceWebUI/README.md

 Q&A: What's the difference with dynamic thresholding?

-- **Characteristic Guidance**: Corrects latents at the given CFG scale according to the Fokker-Planck equation.
+- **Characteristic Guidance**: Corrects latents at the given CFG scale according to the Fokker-Planck equation, works on both color and context.
-- **Dynamical Thresholding**: Rescales quantiles of latents to mimic lower CFG scales.
+- **Dynamical Thresholding**: Rescales quantiles of latents to mimic lower CFG scales, mainly focusing on color.

 ## Prerequisites
 Before installing and using the Characteristic Guidance Web UI, ensure that you have the following prerequisites met: